SilentVoid13/SyncDisBoi/README.md

 ./sync_dis_boi yt-music spotify --client-id "<CLIENT_ID>" --client-secret "<CLIENT_SECRET>"
 # convert your playlists from Tidal to Youtube Music
 ./sync_dis_boi tidal yt-music
+# convert your playlists from Youtube Music to Tidal, with debug mode enabled to generate statistics JSON files
+./sync_dis_boi --debug tidal yt-music
 ```

 To use SyncDisBoi, you need to set up account access for the API of the corresponding music platform.